Episodes

 Jan.
 27, 2024

-The story of the Shubert Brothers, and how they began to take control over almost every commercial theater in Philadelphia - and in almost every other city in America.
+The story of the Shubert Brothers, and how they began to take control over almost every commercial theater in Philadelphia - just like they did in cities all across America.
+For a blog post with images of the stories and …

 Episode page